 You’ll need to do a few things to prepare your phone for rooting, depending on which method you use.
-Many of the ways require you install the Android SDK or unlock your bootloader by SDK or SRS tool.
-This sounds like a lot of scary work, but it’s not difficult and knowing how to use these tools will help if things go wrong.
+Many of the ways require you to install the Android SDK or unlock your bootloader by SDK or SRS tool.
+This sounds like a lot of scary work, but it’s not difficult, and knowing how to use these tools will help if things go wrong.

 Depending on which phone you have, unlocking the bootloader is slightly different.
-The standard way is by using the OEM unlock command, which is called bootloader unlock code which you can get at vendors official websites.
-If you’re using a Motorola, HTC or LG phone (as well as other brands like Huawei or Sony) you’ll likely need to get a token you enter during the process..
+The standard way is by using the OEM unlock command, which is called bootloader unlock code which you can get at vendors’ official websites.
+If you’re using a Motorola, HTC, or LG phone (as well as other brands like Huawei or Sony) you’ll likely need to get a token you enter during the process.
 Remember that unlocking the bootloader on your Android may affect the warranty status.

 Using commercial root apps

 Using commercial rooting apps like Kingo Root or towel root is straightforward, and can be done with or without a computer.
-While these apps can’t root every phone, the people who make them are doing as best they can to keep the applications current.
+While these apps can’t root every phone, the people who make them are doing as best they can to keep the application’s current.

 While we can’t validate the theories that these applications could potentially contain malware or send your data off to a server in some unfriendly nation, plenty of folks around the web have expressed concerns and doubts.
 You shouldn’t ignore them.
 We recommend that you factory reset your Android before you download, install or run these applications to be safe.
-Your phone will remain rooted afterwards, and you can factory reset once again then sign in normally.
+Your phone will remain rooted afterward, and you can factory reset once again then sign in normally.
 Better safe than sorry.